fatbomb/CSE_2216_MobileApplicationDevelopmentProject_CSEDU_CampusKIn/README.md

 # CSE_2216_MobileApplicationDevelopmentProject_CSEDU_CampusKin
-This is an online media platform aimed at gathering all the current students, faculties, and alumni of CSEDU.
+CSEDU Campus Kin is a specialized social networking application created exclusively for the students, alumni, and faculty members of CSEDU (Computer Science and Engineering Department, University of Dhaka).

 Framework: Android